software-architects/time-cockpit-documentation/doc/data-model-customization/entity.md

 * **Error message:** The error message is displayed as a hint in the user interface if a validation rule is not fulfilled.
 This error message is also used as exception text if a script violates the violation rule.

 Validation rules can be enabled or disabled.
 If a validation rule is disabled, time cockpit does not check if the criteria of the disabled validation rule is fulfilled.

+> [!NOTE]
+You can also disable validation rules shipped with the default data model, if necessary.